tvachnad/Neural-Network/README.md

 ###Network Settings

-Signal properties can be adjusted.
-The maximum number of signals allowed to exist at once can be modified by changing "Max Signals" attribute.
-The speed of the signals can be changed from "Signal Min Speed", "Signal Max Speed".
+- Max Signals - the maximum number of signals allowed to exist at once.
+- Signal Min Speed/Max Speed - the speed of the signal.

-"Max Axon Distance" represents the farthest allowed connection distance between two neurons.
-"Max Neuron Connections" represents the maximum number of connections a neuron can have.
-After changing these two attributes, the "reload" button has to be pressed in order for them to take effect.
-This changes the whole structure of the brain.
+- Max Axon Distance - the farthest allowed connection a neuron can have.
+- Max Neuron Connections - the maximum number of connections a neuron can have.

-Currently, all attributes take effect in real time, except "Max Neuron Connections" and "Max Axon Distance".
+- reload - in order for "Max Axon Distance" and "Max Neuron Connections" to take effect the network has to be re-rendered.
+All the other attributes take effect in real time.

 ###Astrocyte Settings

-The amount of energy that is regenerated per turn can be changed by adjusting "replenish energy amount" setting.
-The time needed to regenerate that amount can be adjusted by modifying "energy regeneration time in ms".
+All attributes take effect in real time
+- replenish energy amount - the amount of energy regenerated per turn.
+- energy regeneration time in ms - the time needed to regenerate that amount of energy.
+- Threshold for energy regeneration - threshold at which energy regeneration starts.

 ###Visual Settings